Tumzaza4/BrightCoffee-Shop-Analysis/README.md

 This project analyzes Bright Coffee Shop’s transactional data to help the new CEO understand revenue performance, peak sales periods, and product trends.
 Using Snowflake SQL, Excel dashboards, and a structured planning process, the project delivers clear insights and recommendations for improving sales.

-1. Key Outputs
-   Data flow & planning diagram
-   Cleaned and transformed dataset (Snowflake)
-   SQL scripts for all processing steps
-   Excel dashboards with revenue, product, and time-based insights Executive presentation with findings and recommendations

-2. Main Insights
-   Top revenue-generating products
-   Best and worst sales time intervals
-   High-performing vs underperforming items

-3. Tools used
-   Snowflake · SQL · Excel · Miro · PowerPoint
+Key Outputs: I used Miro Diagram to do Data flow & Planning.
+Cleaned and transformed dataset on Snowflake, attached SQL scripts for all processing steps and Excel analysis showing top revenue-generating products, best and worst sales time intervals, and high-performing vs underperforming items dashboards with revenue, product, and time-based insights.
+These results are shown on an executive presentation with findings and recommendation.